weaverbel/intro-computational-thinking/README.md

 ## Audience

-This workshop is aimed at researchers at all stages who want to understandthe building blocks of computational thinking.
+This workshop is aimed at researchers at all stages who want to understand the building blocks of computational thinking.

 ## Prerequisites

-To successfully coplete this workshop you will need:
+To successfully complete this workshop you will need:

 - A pen and paper